ProtoSchool/protoschool.github.io/README.md

 `solution` is a string property.
-The value you set for `solution` in your Vue file will be used to populate the code editor if the user clicks the "View solution" option.
+The value you set for `solution` in your Vue file will be used to populate the code editor if the user clicks the "View Solution" option.
 (We hope you'll have provided enough clues that they won't need to do this!)

 Be sure to test your solution code.
-If the user clicks "View solution" and then "Submit", they should see your success message.
+If the user clicks "View Solution" and then "Submit", they should see your success message.

 There's almost always more than one way to solve a coding challenge.
 Although your